BC (video game): Gameplay

 B.C. is an action-adventure game where the user controls a tribe during the early evolution era.
 The main goal in B.C. is to raise the tribe to become a threat and over-power the other species.
 In order to accomplish this, the user must populate six levels with different people from the tribe.
 Two types of tribe members are hunters and a chemist.
 Once a level is populated enough, the user takes five of their best tribe members to the next level to try to populate that area.
 After populating three levels, the user comes in contact with apes that are on the same evolutionary stage as the tribe members.
 These apes, called "Simians", do not like the tribe and attempt to kill them.

-Prehistoric Creatures Featured

-According to a source, about twenty creatures were planned for the game.
-The creatures that were confirmed for the game were: